Robotics-Club-IIT-BHU/HDS-Specialization-22/Week1/Installation and Introduction.md

     - Use your IIT BHU ID and download the educational version.
     - If you’re too rich, Fusion 360 is the only option for you.
 (Mac Users)
   - Though the instructions will be in SW, you can use any program you like.
 Only difference will be in the menus and interface.
 We can only clear doubts of
-Fusion 360, SW and CATIA.
+Fusion 360, SW , Inventor and CATIA.
 (Not AutoCAD)
   - Try to download SW, it will be easier to follow along the tutorials.

 <p align="left">